Skip to main content

 by Tally on January 12, 2010

 The best way to restore foreskin is by incorporating tugging into your lifestyleA common question by those starting foreskin restoration is what is the best way to restore a foreskin?
-Which one of the numerous methods and/or devices is best?
+Which one of the numerous methods is best?
+Is one device better than another?
+Is a device better than manual tugging or t-taping?

 Tags: